EMPAT94/empat94.github.io/_gs/Chapter 18 - The Mage Situation.md

 "But what is the point of this test though?
 What is the aim?
 How does it end?"
 (Me)

 "The main storyline will be explained by the characters when you arrive there."
-(Betty, seemingly moving away from me as if she didn't like my questions)
+(Betty, moving away from me as if she didn't like my questions)

 "What about the Class upgrade?
 Wasn't there supposed to be qualitative change?
 All I got were some extra points!"
 (Me, returning to a hopefully favorable topic)